Langerhans cell histiocytosis (LCH) factsheet

 Treatment

-Radiotherapy is rarely needed for LCH because most bone lesions or damage will respond to surgery or steroids.
+Radiotherapy is rarely needed, as most bone issues respond well to surgery or steroids.

 Management

-- issues with the development or health of:
+Possible long-term problems include issues with the health and development of:

 - bones